-Tuition and fees for the 2023-2024 academic year
+Tuition for the 2023-2024 academic year

 Merit-based tuition reduction awards